-Power over Ethernet - the elegant power supply via LAN cabling
+Power-over-Ethernet - elegant power supply through the LAN wiring

 LANCOM Access Points are prepared for the PoE power supply (Power-over-Ethernet), corresponding to the 802.3af standard.
 PoE-enabled network devices can be comfortably supplied with power feeding through the LAN wiring.
 A separate external power supply for each base station is unnecessary, which reduces the installation complexity considerably.